 “This marks the beginning of an extremely positive culture change away from radiation-exposing diagnostic tests, towards safer, but equally accurate alternatives,” he says.

 Fuzail Ali, diagnostic cardiology supervisor, was another key team member and collaborated with Peter to help oversee all of the technical and logistical aspects of making stress echo available in Surrey.
-Together, they worked with the Jim Pattison Outpatient Care and Surgery Centre’s treadmill electrocardiogram (ECG), clerical and administrative teams to bring the test to the community.
+Together, they worked with the Jim Pattison Outpatient Care and Surgery Centre in Surrey's treadmill electrocardiogram (ECG), clerical and administrative teams to bring the test to the community.

 “Worth mentioning is the fact that making stress echo available here coincided with the acquisition of four top-of-the-line GE Vivid echo scanners, which significantly enhance image quality – hence more accurate diagnosis,” says Peter.
 “The training is ongoing for the technologists who ultimately will make stress echo a part of their day-to-day routine.”